RaThorat/anomaly-detection/README.md

 The web app is built to detect anomalies in a set of data.

 Input data: The data (example_input_data.xlsx) is encrypted with Python hash codes.
-A fake anomaly registry (example_register_data.xlsx) contains data that have abused the subsidy in the past.
+A fake anomaly registry (example_register_data.xlsx) contains applicant information that have abused the subsidy in the past.

 The anomalies that are detected;